-- Other EU member states have recently started considering the establishment of individual learning accounts.
-The Netherlands, for example, has plans for an individual learning account and development budget (STAP budget136), and Slovakia has developed a national skills strategy with the OECD to improve adult learning that includes the roll-out of individual learning accounts in the country137. - In August 2021 a tripartite opinion of the EU Advisory Committee on Vocational Training has been • adopted on the subject of individual learning accounts (ILAs) and strengthening training provision in Europe138.
+In August 2021 a tripartite opinion of the EU Advisory Committee on Vocational Training has been adopted on the subject of individual learning accounts (ILAs) and strengthening training provision in Europe .
 This opinion sets out the joint priorities of the social partners and Member States for how the Commission could develop a policy proposal to strengthen training provision across the EU.
 This opinion was prepared ahead of the anticipated Commission proposal for a Council Recommedation on ILAs, which is expected by the end of 2021.
 The opinion highlights that across Europe, social partners, social dialogue and collective bargaining play the key role in facilitating employees' effective access to training in different ways in each country and that ILAs are just one of several options for financing training.
 The opinion also emphasises that ILAs should not replace existing employer or government funded and/or social partner driven approaches to training as well as other forms and modalities of training financing.
-Continuous dialogue between the workforce and their management at company level has an important role to facilitate the choice of training activities, as does collective bargaining at sectoral and/or cross-industry levels, including the widespread practice of training funds across Europe.
+Continuous dialogue between the workforce and their management at company level has an important role to facilitate the choice of training funds across Europe.
 Improving incentives to training provision across Europe is an important priority for the rolling out of recovery and resilience plans in the coming years.